Types of Language Disorders

 Language disorders occur in a multitude of ways:

-Morphology: The smallest unit of language with meaning (morphemes include, but not limited to, plurals, past-tense markers, present-progressive tense endings, etc).
+Morphology: The smallest unit of language with meaning (morphemes include, but are not limited to, plurals, past-tense markers, present-progressive tense endings, etc).
 A disorder in this area includes spoken language without the use of the above morphemes.

 Semantics: The vocabulary of language.
 A disorder in this area is seen at the receptive and/or expressive level.